Stores Impact

 1) LEED INTERIOR DESIGN + CONSTRUCTION CERTIFICATION

-By 2024 FENDI obtained the LEED Interior Design + Construction (ID+C) Certification for 41 recently opened stores.
-This certification is designed for new constructions and aims at developing indoor environments that benefit both the planet and its inhabitants. .
-Looking ahead, the next target is to have further 11 new stores globally certified under LEED ID+C by the end of 2025;
+By 2025 FENDI obtained the LEED Interior Design + Construction (ID+C) Certification for 42 recently opened stores.
+This certification is designed for new constructions and aims at developing indoor environments that benefit both the planet and its inhabitants.

 2) LEED OPERATIONS & MANAGEMENT CERTIFICATION